signet-framework/case-study/pages/case-study/background/challenges_testing_microservices.md

 - **Integration Tests** - Test that multiple logical components of the system function correctly together.
 - **End-to-End Tests (E2E)** - Exercise full-system workflows as they would occur in the live application.

-Each type of test serves a unique purpose and has a place in a well-balanced test suite.
+While each type of test serves a unique purpose and has a place in a well-balanced test suite, they all aim to increase developers' confidence that their services will work as expected in the real world.
 A pyramid is often used to illustrate how each type of test relates to the others.

 ![Testing pyramid](../../../assets/testing_pyramid.svg)